On Premise PBX VoIP Phone Systems

 Serving Portland OR | Beaverton OR | Vancouver WA | Longview WA

-With a Premise-Based VoIP PBX phone system, the hardware is located within your facility, typically on your server or in your phone closet.
+With an On Premise PBX phone system, the hardware is located within your facility, typically on your server or in your phone closet.
 This type of phone system is also commonly referred to as an Internet Protocol Private Branch Exchange (IP-PBX) and can have higher up-front costs, however over time costs significantly less.
-For businesses in the Vancouver, WA and Portland, OR areas interested in Premise-Based VoIP PBX phone systems, the cost generally depends on how many employees will be using the phone equipment and what specific features are needed.
+For businesses in the Vancouver, WA and Portland, OR areas interested in onsite VoIP PBX phone systems, the cost generally depends on how many employees will be using the phone equipment and what specific features are needed.

-How Does a Premise-Based VoIP Phone System Work?
+How Does an On Premise PBX Phone System Work?

 Many IP-PBX systems offer enterprise-level solutions that are affordable for many small and medium sized businesses.
 IP-PBX systems can be fully customized to meet individual business requirements and calls can be placed using traditional phone service or VoIP using SIP trunking.